maxim2266/go-ocr/README.md

 text regex	`([a-z\(\),])\n+([a-z\(\)])` "${1} ${2}"
 ```

 More examples can be found in the files `filter-eng` and `filter-rus`.

-Also, it is often useful to maintain
+In practice, it is often useful to maintain
 one filter definition file with rules to remove common OCR artefacts, and another file with rules
 specific to a particular document.
-In general, it usually not possible to avoid all manual editing
+In general, it is probably impossible to avoid all manual editing
 altogether by using this tool, but from my experience, a few hours spent on setting up the appropriate filters
 for a 700 pages document can dramatically reduce the amount of manual work needed afterwards.